willson-alflen/another-landing-page/README.md

 # another-landing-page
- The current landing page was created using a "Programador Br" template.
+ The current landing page was created by using a "Programador Br" template.